cmusatyalab/coda-doc/man/vicetab.5.md

-Column 2 specifies the directory of the Coda data tree which must be a local file system partition for optimal performance. **NOTE: if a server serves than more than one Coda data** parition, each data partition must have a seperate entry in vicetab.
+Column 2 specifies the directory of the Coda data tree which must be a local file system partition for optimal performance. **NOTE: if a server serves than more than one Coda data** partition, each data partition must have a seperate entry in vicetab.

 Column 3 specifies the Coda partition type.